hungple/mht-building/README.md

-## Welcome to MHT Building and Grounds Committee
+# Welcome to MHT Building and Grounds Committee

+## Viewing list of the issues
-Please click on Issues tab to see list of the issues as show below:
+Please click on Issues tab as show below:

 <img src="img/issuesTab2.png"/>